boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

    The following changes have been made to {{?RFC9105}}:

    * Add support for TLS {{!I-D.ietf-opsawg-tacacs-tls13}}
+   * Fix a must statement to indicate a missing prefix
+   * Fix errors in the example provided in Appendix A of {{?RFC9105}}

+Detailed YANG changes are listed in {{sec-module}}.

 ## Editorial Note (To be removed by RFC Editor)